Oot and Aboot in Dundas

 A block up King is the post office building which has a clock tower.
 It's now used for sorting the mail and isn't open to the public (note the fence around the perimeter, probably erected to discourage the homeless, but really making the place quite ugly and unfriendly).

 There is continuous development and commerce along King St pretty much until you reach the escarpment.
 The Google map shows a freight train route, which runs along the side of the escarpment about half way up.
 It is a good indicator of where the escarpment is, at least for the north side of Dundas.
 At the top of the escarpment to the West is Flamborough, to the South is Ancaster.
 Dundas is surrounded on 3 sides (north, west, south) by the escarpment, and joins on to Westdale in the east where the university is.
 Development is more-or-less continuous between the towns, and in fact all of these towns are officially part of Hamilton now, where central Hamilton is further east beyond Westdale.
-We estimate Hamilton (including our area) is between 200,000 and 500,000 people based on what we've learned from the recent election (four electorates, and our electorate has 100,000+ registered voters).
+We estimate Hamilton (including our area) is between 200,000 and 500,000 people based on what we've learned from the

 Here's an Otto-man bus - yes they really do look like this - and swarms of these can be seen going around the place a bit before 3pm each day.
 When you look at them side on, there is a really long overhang at the back of the bus, maybe 4 or 5 rows of seats worth.
 It looks like if you got enough people together at the back of the bus, it would flip up like a skateboard.
 If they are rear-wheel-drive, you could probably drop the clutch and do a wheelie!